reimagined/resolve/docs/modules/comments.md

 ### `resolverNames`

 The `resolverNames` option is an object whose fields specify custom names for the comments read model's resolvers.
-This object can contain all or some of the following fields:
+This object can contain any of the following fields:

 ```js
   commentsTree,          // Returns a hierarchical tree of comments.